Michal-Atlas/DawnStorm/dawnstorm.md

 and what the desired outcome is.
 Not all elements are useful with all motions.

-If your character recieved damage in the last round, you get a cumulative `1` to your roll + `1` for every `Stat` you lost, to a maximum of `+3` per attack.
+If your character recieved damage in the last round, you get a cumulative `+2`  to spell `RD` for every `Stat` you lost.
 Having restrained hands adds a `+4` to the spell `RD`.

-> So, if your caster is damaged twice, for 4 Stat and then for 1 Stat, you will have a `+5`

 Having plenty of time to draw a magic glyph Reduces the difficulty and cost of the spell, both by 1 per 10 minutes, but up to your die roll modifier for spellcasting.